Information on Iceland – Nordic languages as second languages

 The University of Iceland is the only institution in Iceland that offers full-time studies in Icelandic as a second language.

 Currently, three different study lines are on offer.
-The first one is the 60 ETCS undergraduate diploma Icelandic as a second language, for practical purposes (University of Iceland).
-It is a one-year program for students with little knowledge of Icelandic (pre-A1 according to the Common Europe Framework, CEFR).
-The aim of the program is to support students to acquire the skills needed to express themselves in Icelandic in everyday situations and to read simple texts.
-The course structure is designed in a way that students systematically acquire skills in grammar, vocabulary, listening and pronunciation, speaker and conversational skills as well as cultural literacy.
+The first one is the 60 ETCS undergraduate diploma Icelandic as a Second Language, For Practical Purposes (University of Iceland), which is a one-year programme for students with little knowledge of Icelandic (pre-A1 according to the Common Europe Framework, CEFR).
+The aim of the programme is to support students to acquire the skills needed to express themselves in Icelandic in everyday situations and to read simple texts.
+The course structure is designed in such a way that students systematically acquire skills in grammar, vocabulary, listening, pronunciation, speaker, and conversational skills, as well as cultural literacy.

-At the end of the program students are supposed to have reached at least A2+ proficiency in Icelandic (cf. CEFR).
-Regarding entrance requirement, applicants to this program whose first language is not English, must meet certain entry requirements and demonstrate English proficiency: TOEFL (79), IELTS (6,5) or PTE Academic (58).
-More information on requirements of English proficiency can be found here: https://english.hi.is/study/apply-overview/english-proficiency-requirements.
-From the academic year 2025-2026, applicants to this program must take a written and oral exam (online), which tests language proficency in Icelandic at level pre-A1 according to the CEFR.
-From the academic school year 2026-2027, a testing fee of 15.000 ISK will be implemented.
+At the end of the programme, students are expected to have reached at least A2+ proficiency in Icelandic (cf. CEFR).
+Applicants to this programme whose first language is not English must meet certain entry requirements and demonstrate English proficiency: TOEFL (79), IELTS (6.5) or PTE Academic (58).
+(More information on the requirements for English proficiency can be found here: https://english.hi.is/study/apply-overview/english-proficiency-requirements).
+From the academic year 2025-2026, applicants to this programme must take a written and oral exam (online), which tests language proficiency in Icelandic at level pre-A1 according to the CEFR.
+From the academic school year 2026-2027, a testing fee of ISK 15,000 will be implemented.

-The second line of study is a full 180 ETCS BA program in Icelandic as a second language, which aims at those who have a deeper interest in the language, literature and culture of Iceland.
-Concerning admission requirements for this program, students must either pass an entrance examination in Icelandic on the A2+ or have an average grade of 7,25 from the Practical diploma (see above).
-Regarding the structure of the program, the first year is spent on students improving their practical and academic skills in Icelandic (levels B1 and B2, cf. CEFR).
-The second and third year provide students with a thorough grounding in Icelandic linguistics, literature and culture, equipping them for further academic study in Icelandic or other programs taught in Icelandic.
+The second line of study is a full 180 ETCS BA programme in Icelandic as a second language, which is targeted at those who have a deeper interest in the language, literature and culture of Iceland.
+Students must either pass an entrance examination in Icelandic at A2+ level or have an average grade of 7.25 from the Practical Diploma (see above).
+Regarding the structure of the programme, the first year is spent on improving the students’ practical and academic skills in Icelandic (levels B1 and B2, cf. CEFR).
+The second and third year provide students with a thorough grounding in Icelandic linguistics, literature and culture, equipping them for further academic study in Icelandic or other programmes taught in Icelandic.

-From the academic school year 2025-2026, a third program is offered.
-The 60 ETCS program Academic Icelandic is designed for people who want to improve their proficiency in Icelandic.
-Students are expected to complete the program over a two-year period, allowing them to take individual courses in other university programs alongside Icelandic or enabling them to study while working.
-Two specializations are offered: the first one is directed at people who want to specialize in educational sciences or already work in education, e.g. in schools or leisure activities; the second one aims at people who plan to study Icelandic or want to strengthen their position in Icelandic society.
-At the end of the program, students are expected to have reached B1/B2 proficiency.
-Regarding admission, requirements, applicants must pass an entrance exams testing for A2 proficiency in Icelandic.
+From the academic year 2025/2026, a third programme is offered.
+The 60 ETCS Academic Icelandic programme is designed for people who want to improve their proficiency in Icelandic.
+Students are expected to complete the programme over a two-year period, allowing them to take individual courses in other university programmes alongside Icelandic or enabling them to study while working.
+Two specializations are offered: the first is directed at people who want to specialize in educational sciences or who already work in education (e.g. in schools or leisure activities), and second is directed at people who plan to study Icelandic or who want to strengthen their position in Icelandic society.
+At the end of the programme, students are expected to have reached B1/B2 proficiency.
+Applicants must pass an entrance exam testing for A2 proficiency in Icelandic.

 In addition to formal adult education opportunities, informal language courses and language groups have been implemented and established by various governmental and non-governmental institutions, providing an informal infrastructure for Icelandic language learning that supplements official and formal language training opportunities.